TylerLoewen/Activity-Tracker/README.md

 # Health and Activity Tracker

 This website was created to learn and gain an understanding of the processes involved with researching and designing a custom user interface.
 The website is a High-fidelity prototype and is not fully functional.
+See the `Health and Activity Tracker Report.pdf` for full details on the process of creating this prototype.

 ## Getting Started

 The website can be run by navigating to the web address in the description of this repository.
+The source code is found in the `/docs` folder

 ## Built With